JeffDeCola/control-fpga-via-raspi-and-webserver/docs/_includes/README.md

 ### STEP 3 - PUSH (TO DOCKERHUB)

-You need to logged in to dockerhub,
+You need to be logged in to dockerhub,

 ```bash
 docker login